A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Introduction

 \section{Introduction}

-The main role of cardiac valves in the hemodynamics of the heart and proximal vessels is to prevent a reverse flow, but their shape and motion also help in reducing blood stagnation, improving the chamber washout, orienting the jets and affecting the coherent vortex structures of the flow.
-Because of the relevance of such components, many cardiac pathologies are directly related or at least entail valvular abnormal conditions, such as calcification, stenosis, regurgitation, and anatomical defects interesting the leaflets or the subvalvular apparatus.
+Cardiac valves allow maintaining unidirectional blood flow in the heart and circulatory system.
+Their function helps in reducing blood stagnation by improving the chamber washout, and in directioning the ejection jets and the coherent vortex structures of the flow.
+Because of the relevance of such components, several cardiac pathologies are directly related (or at least entail) valvular abnormal conditions, such as calcification, stenosis, regurgitation, and anatomical defects {of} the leaflets or the subvalvular apparatus: see, e.g., \cite{schoen2005cardiac,otto2008calcific,xanthos2011anatomic,el2018mitral}.